Joshua-Miles/My-Lectures/21-rails-route-helpers/LECTURE NOTES.md

 - Use `link_to` to automate the creation `a` tags

 ### Learning Goal 1: Identify the 7 common RESTful Routes

 ##### Discussion Points:

 * What are the 7 RESTful routes?
 * How do you know when to put an ID in the path?
+* Update the redirect
+* Update the form tag

 ### Learning Goal 2: Use `resources` to automate the the creation of routes